trachwo/masters-of-shithead/README.md

 	- Plays the less valid cards ('4', '5', '6',...) first.
 	- Voluntarily takes the discard pile if it contains good cards.
 	- Plays '3' before '2' on 'A', 'K', or '7' ('Druck mache!').
-	- Uses simulation to find the best play when in the end game (only 2 players left and talon empty).
+	- Uses *Monte Carlo Tree Search* to find the best play when in the end game (only 2 players left and talon empty).
 5. **BullShit**:
-	- Uses statistics to find the best play and therefore plays very bad.
+	- Uses statistics to find the best play but doesn't play better than *CheapShit* or *TakeShit*.

 **FastPlay**
 - **No**: Game waits for mouse click after each AI player turn.
 - **Yes**: Game continues automatically.

+**CardSpeed**
+- Card animation speed from **10** (slow) to **50** (fast).

 **LogLevel**
 - **One Line**: Logs one line per per play (turn, direction, talon, player, play, discard pile).
-Provides the best possibility to trace back, if you missed an opponent's play (unfortunately, microsoft doesn't know the unicodes for ♢, ♡ ,↻, and ↺).
+Provides the best possibility to trace back, if you missed an opponent's play (On Windows select a font which is able to display ♢, ♡ ,↻, and ↺, e.g. NSimSun).
 - **Game Display**: Logs all information visible to the human player (i.e. his own hand but not the other players' hands) as in a game using the CLI instead of the GUI.
 - **Perfect Memory**: Logs all information visible to the human player, plus it shows you cards in the opponents' hands, which have been face up once during the game (to level the field against DeepShit and BullShit, which have perfect memory).
 - **No Secret**: Discloses all cards in the game.
 Put in for debugging, but also great for cheaters.